Code of conduct for Azure OpenAI Service

 - make decisions without appropriate human oversight if your application may have a consequential impact on any individual’s legal position, financial position, life opportunities, employment opportunities, human rights, or result in physical or psychological injury to an individual;

-- infer sensitive information about people without their explicit consent unless if used in a lawful manner by a law enforcement entity, court, or government official subject to judicial oversight in a jurisdiction that maintains a fair and independent judiciary; or
+- infer protected characteristics about people or personally identifiable information without their explicit consent unless if used in a lawful manner by a law enforcement entity, court, or government official subject to judicial oversight in a jurisdiction that maintains a fair and independent judiciary;

 - be used for chatbots that (i) are erotic, romantic, or used for companionship purposes, or which are otherwise prohibited by this Code of Conduct; (ii) are personas of specific people without their explicit consent; (iii) claim to have special wisdom/insight/knowledge, unless very clearly labeled as being for entertainment purposes only; or (iv) enable end users to create their own chatbots without oversight.

-We prohibit the use of our service for generating content that can inflict harm on individuals or society.
-Our content policies are intended to improve the safety of our platform.
+We prohibit the use of our service for processing content or generating content that can inflict harm on individuals or society.
+Our content policies are intended to improve the safety of our platform

-These content requirements apply to the output of all models developed by OpenAI and hosted in Azure OpenAI, such as GPT-3, GPT-4, Codex models, DALL·E 2, and Whisper, and includes content provided as input to the service and content generated as output from the service.
+These content requirements apply to the output of all models developed by OpenAI and hosted in Azure OpenAI, such as GPT-3, GPT-4, GPT-4 Turbo with Vision, Codex models, DALL·E 2, DALL·E 3, and Whisper, and includes content provided as input to the service and content generated as output from the service.

 Exploitation and Abuse